Sam Groth: Political career

-On 22 February 2022, Groth, a member of the Liberal Party since 2021, won pre-selection for the Liberal Party in the marginal Labor-held electorate of Nepean, the electorate in which Groth resides.
-This would allow Groth to contest the electorate for the party in the upcoming Victorian election (November 2022).
-Groth had told Sky News Australia he was frustrated with the COVID-related lockdowns in Victoria.
+On 22 February 2022, Groth won pre-selection for the Liberal Party for the marginal Labor-held electorate of Nepean.
+Groth told Sky News Australia that part of his motivation for running was frustration with the extent of COVID-related lockdowns in Victoria.
 Groth won the three-candidate contest with seventy-four votes (67%), compared with runner-up David Burgess' thirty-three, and former Bentleigh MP Elizabeth Miller with four.
 He had the backing of former Victorian Premier Jeff Kennett, Federal Treasurer at the time, Josh Frydenberg, state MP for Brighton James Newbury and former Nepean MP Martin Dixon.

 2022 Victorian election

-Contesting a former safe Liberal seat, and one of the most marginal Labor-held seats at the previous election (2018), Groth stood a good chance of regaining the seat for the party.
-Speaking before the election, Groth stated of his possibility to win the seat: “It's been extremely positive.
-I'm confident, if we are to have any chance tonight of the Liberal Party and the Coalition getting into government in this state, Nepean is the one that has to turn.”
+Speaking before the election, Groth stated of his possibility to win the seat: "It's been extremely positive.
+I'm confident, if we are to have any chance tonight of the Liberal Party and the Coalition getting into government in this state, Nepean is the one that has to turn."

-Groth claimed victory of Nepean the night of the election.
-After the election, Groth was appointed as Shadow Minister for Youth and Shadow Minister for Tourism, Sport and Events in the Pesutto shadow ministry.
+Groth claimed victory in Nepean on the night of the election with a two-party swing of 7.1% in his favour.
+After the election, Groth was appointed Shadow Minister for Youth and Shadow Minister for Tourism, Sport and Events in the Pesutto shadow ministry.

+In 2023, as a member of Shadow Cabinet, Groth supported leader John Pesutto in voting to expel Moira Deeming from the Parliamentary Liberal Party.

+Deputy Leader of the Victorian Liberal Party

+Groth resigned from the Pesutto shadow cabinet on 13 December 2024, following Pesutto's loss in a defamation case brought by Moira Deeming, stating: "In good conscience, I can no longer continue to serve in this role".
+This move was criticised by some moderate members of the party.

+On 27 December 2024, Groth was elected unopposed as Deputy Leader of the Liberal Party under new leader Brad Battin as part of a broader spill and change among parliamentary leadership.